briansu2004/MyKafka/Kafka_Microservice.md

 By defining and using a schema, you can ensure that your messages are consistent, efficient, and easy to work with.
 The schema provides a contract between producers and consumers that ensures that they agree on the structure and data types of the messages.

-## [Kafka] Can you give me an example of the generated Java class from a Kafka schema?
+## Can you give me an example of the generated Java class from a Kafka schema?

 Sure!
 Here's an example of a Java class generated from the Avro schema we defined in my previous answer: